-Generator set location is decided mainly by related systems such as ventilation, wiring, fuel, and exhaust.
+Generator set location depends upon related systems such as ventilation, wiring, fuel, and exhaust.
 Provide a location away from extreme ambient temperatures and protect the generator set from adverse weather conditions.
 Locate as near as possible to the main power fuse box.
-See Figure 1.
+Figure 1 shows a typical installation.

-Plan for access to the generator set for servicing and provide adequate lighting around the unit.
+Allow access space to the generator set for servicing, and provide adequate lighting around the unit.
 Wood floors should be covered with sheet metal extending 12 inches (305 mm) beyond the extremities of the set.

 Mount and secure the generator set on a substantial and level base such as a concrete pad.
 For convenience in general servicing such as changing the crankcase oil, the surface of the mounting base should be at least 6 inches (152 mm) above the floor.
 Use anchored mounting bolts to secure the generator set to the base to prevent movement.
 Refer to unit outline drawing for proper spacing of mounting bolts and unit mounting dimensions.